Poetry at the Lion - Jacobs & Letcher

 Each month, a featured poet will read from their works and shape the evening’s experience.
 Poetry lovers can stop on their way to eat out or bring a brown bag meal and stay for the whole evening.
 Light refreshments will be provided.

-The featured poets for November will be Tyler Michael Jacobs, author of The Weight of Drought and Building Brownville (both published by Stephen F. Austin State University Press) and his guest reader, Holly Pelesky.
-She is the author of Quiver and Cleave.
+The featured poets for November will be Tyler Michael Jacobs, author of The Weight of Drought and Building Brownville (both published by Stephen F. Austin State University Press) and his guest reader, Kiara Letcher.

-Both Tyler and Holly will read from their books of poetry and take questions from the audience.
-They will also have books available for purchase, which they would be pleased to sign if asked.
+Both Tyler and Kiara will read from their poetry and take questions from the audience.
+Tyler will also have books available for purchase, which he would be pleased to sign if asked.

 View Event →